elenaek/postgresql-practice/README.md

 # Overview
+* Meant to be a sandbox for playing with PostgreSQL locally on your machine
-* SQL Practice for CS1011 Database Management - Foundations
+* PostgreSQL Practice for CS1011 Database Management - Foundations
-* Contains a devcontainer with all PostgreSQL for practicing SQL queries
+* Contains a devcontainer with PostgreSQL, and tools for interacting with PostgreSQL dbs and servers for practicing SQL queries and administration tasks
-* Contains a DB init script
+* Contains sample DB data from _Neontech_ to practice with

-Store example SQL scripts from CS1011 Database Management - Foundations course for future use.
+### Requirements
+* Docker or Docker Desktop
+* Visual Studio Code for best integration

 ### Getting Started
 1) Build and attach to devcontainer
 2) Initialize the DB